Wikileaks’ CIA hacking dump sends tech firms scrambling for fixes

 Related: TVs, phones, computers: The details in the WikiLeaks release on CIA hacking

-“We can prevent attacks in real time if we were given the hooks into the mobile operating system,” Eren said in a phone interview from Silicon Valley, where he is located.
+“We can prevent attacks in real time if we are given the hooks into the mobile operating system,” Eren said in a phone interview from Silicon Valley, where he is located.

-“If we can drive a paradigm shift where mobile platforms don’t shut off access, we’ll be better able to detect when hackers are hiding in a mobile (phone),” he said.
+“If we can drive a paradigm shift where mobile platforms don’t shut off access, we’ll be better able to detect when hackers are hiding in a mobile (phone)”, he said.

-Avast, which counts more than 400 million users of its anti-virus software worldwide, was named in the Wikileaks documents as one of the security vendors targeted by the CIA in a leaked page labeled “secret” but with no further details.
+Avast, which counts more than 400 million users of its anti-virus software worldwide, was named in the WikiLeaks documents as one of the security vendors targeted by the CIA in a leaked page labelled “secret” but lacking further details.

-The leaks – which Wikileaks described as the biggest in the Central Intelligence Agency’s history – had enough technical details for security experts and product vendors to recognize widespread compromises exist.
+The leaks - which WikiLeaks described as the biggest in the Central Intelligence Agency’s history - had enough technical details for security experts and product vendors to recognise that widespread compromises exist.
 However, they provided few specifics needed to offer quick fixes.

-Reuters could not immediately verify the validity of the published documents, but several contractors and private cyber security experts said the materials appear to be legitimate.
+Reuters could not immediately verify the validity of the published documents, but several contractors and private cyber security experts said the materials appeared to be legitimate.

 The 8,761 leaked documents list a wealth of security attacks on Apple and Google Android smartphones carried by billions of consumers, as well as top computer operating systems - Windows, Linux and Apple Mac - and six of the world’s main web browsers.

-Apple said in a statement that nearly 80 per cent of iPhone users run its current iOS software with the latest security patches.
-“Many of the issues leaked today were already patched in the latest iOS, we will continue work to rapidly address any identified vulnerabilities,” Apple said on Tuesday.
+Apple said in a statement that nearly 80 percent of iPhone users run its current iOS software with the latest security patches.
+“Many of the issues leaked today were already patched in the latest iOS; we will continue work to rapidly address any identified vulnerabilities,” Apple said on Tuesday.
 The statement made no reference to attacks on its computer software.

-Google did not immediately respond to a request for comment, while a Microsoft spokeswoman said: “We’re aware of the report and are looking into it.”
+Google declined to comment, while a Microsoft spokeswoman said: “We’re aware of the report and are looking into it.”

 Widely-used routers from Silicon Valley-based Cisco were listed as targets, as were those supplied by Chinese vendors Huawei and ZTE and Taiwanese supplier Zyxel for their devices used in China and Pakistan.

-Cisco security team members said in a blog post that because WikiLeaks has not released any of the actual hacking exploits “the scope of action that can be taken by Cisco is limited.”
+Cisco security team members said in a blog post that because WikiLeaks has not released any of the actual hacking exploits, “the scope of action that can be taken by Cisco is limited”.

 Omar Santos, a principal engineer in Cisco’s security response unit, said malware appears to be targeting whole families of Cisco devices but is designed to remain hidden so as to steal data unnoticed.
 He said Cisco assumes WikiLeaks will eventually disclose the hacks, allowing it to fix them.